Steering proton migration in hydrocarbons using intense few-cycle laser fields

 For the isomerization of acetylene to vinylidene, the control mechanism is illustrated by the calculated wavepacket propagation displayed in Fig.~\ref{fig:wavepacket}.
 The wavepacket, that is prepared in the neutral and cation, is projected onto the reactive $A^3\Pi$ state in the dication and propagated along the two reactive coordinates introduced above.
 The wavepacket possesses a CEP-dependent preferential propagation direction, contained in the basic wavepacket $\Psi_\mathrm{basic}$.
 The propagation direction results in population of either one of the two indicated potential minima corresponding to the left or the right vinylidene configurations.
 This leads to the experimentally observed bias in the C$^+$ emission direction after dissociation of the C-C bond, tunable with the CEP.

 The isomerization of allene to propyne occurs on the PES plotted in Fig.~\ref{fig:theory}(d) in a similar manner as the isomerization of acetylene but is more complex.
 The reactive coordinates for the allene isomerization are a linear combination of eight normal modes.
-Three of these modes (one IR-inactive, two IR-active ones, see Fig.~\ref{fig:theory}(c)) are populated in the preparation step, giving rise to a CEP-dependent wavepacket $\Psi = \ket{0 0 m} + \exp^{-i \phi} (\ket{n_1 0 0}+\ket{0 n_2 0})$, which allows for steering of the direction of hydrogen migration.
+Three of these modes (one IR-inactive, two IR-active ones, see Fig.~\ref{fig:theory}(b)) are populated in the preparation step, giving rise to a CEP-dependent wavepacket $\Psi = \ket{0 0 m} + \exp^{-i \phi} (\ket{n_1 0 0}+\ket{0 n_2 0})$, which allows for steering of the direction of hydrogen migration.
+We believe that the proposed model can be extended to dynamics in even larger molecules -- including rearrangements of functional groups, such as the keto-enol tautomerization -- as long as the proper reaction coordinates can be identified.

-In conclusion, we have demonstrated experimentally that few-cycle laser pulses can be exploited to control the preferential direction of hydrogen migration in small hydrocarbon molecules.
+In conclusion, we have demonstrated experimentally that few-cycle laser pulses can be exploited to steer the preferential direction of hydrogen migration in small hydrocarbon molecules.
 The hydrogen migration processes leading to the isomerization of acetylene to vinylidene and to H$_3^+$ formation in allene can be understood in terms of a nuclear control mechanism, similar to the one proposed in Ref.~\cite{Alnaser2014}.
 According to this mechanism, a field-sensitive nuclear wavepacket is prepared during the few-femtosecond interaction of the molecules with the laser field which predetermines the outcome of an isomerization reaction taking place on a significantly longer time scale.
 The efficiency of the control could be improved by resonant excitation of the vibrational modes and driving ionization by even shorter laser pulses.
-Our work paves the way towards strong-field coherent control of the structural and functional properties of hydrocarbon molecules.
+Our work has implications on the strong-field coherent control of more complex photochemical reactions which may lead to alteration of the the structural and functional properties of hydrocarbon molecules.